People's Television Network: Contemporary period (since 1986)

-On July 16, 2001, under the new management appointed by President Gloria Macapagal Arroyo, PTNI adopted the new image and name National Broadcasting Network (NBN) carrying a new slogan "One People.
+On July 16, 2001, under the new management appointed by President Gloria Macapagal Arroyo, PTNI rebranded as the National Broadcasting Network (NBN) carrying a new slogan "One People.
 One Nation.
-One Vision." for a new image in line with its new programming thrusts, they continued the new name until the Aquino administration in 2010.
+One Vision." for a new image in line with its new programming thrusts, they continued the NBN name until the Aquino administration on January 8, 2012.

 NBN expanded its broadcast reach with the launching of NBN World on February 19, 2003, in cooperation with the Television and Radio Broadcasting Service (TARBS).
 This global expansion signals new directions for NBN as it becomes accessible to the rest of the world, particularly the millions of Filipinos overseas.
 NBN can be seen in Australia, North America and the Asia-Pacific.
-NBN was transmitted via satellite nationwide using Agila 2 before moving to ABS 1 (now ABS 2) in September 2011 (Now in Telstar 18 as of present time).
+NBN was transmitted via satellite nationwide using Agila 2 before moving to ABS 1 (now ABS 2) in September 2011 (Now in Telstar 18V as of present time).

-Before the year 2010, NBN main studios in Quezon City and its regional stations in Baguio, Cebu and Naga will be equipped with the most modern news gathering equipment for them to compete with the major television networks.
-Also, a new Harris Transmitter has been installed.
-NBN's transmitter power shall be increased from 40 kW to 60 kW (However, few years later, in 2013, the network was downgraded its transmitting power output from 60 kW to 50 kW later then back to 40 kW or 25 kW in June 2016 to control power costs).
-NBN's digital channel is now available on UHF channel 48 (moved to UHF channel 42 and later UHF channel 14) using the Japanese digital TV standard.
+Prior to 2010, NBN main studios in Quezon City and its regional stations in Baguio, Cebu and Naga were planned to be equipped with the most modern news gathering equipment for them to compete with the major television networks.
+A new Harris Transmitter has been installed increasing Channel 4's transmitter power from 40 kW to 60 kW (However, in 2013, the network was downgraded its transmitting power output from 60 kW to 50 kW later then back to 40 kW or 25 kW in June 2016 to control power costs).
+NBN's digital channel also became available on UHF channel 48 (moved to UHF channel 42 and later UHF channel 14) using the Japanese digital TV standard.

 In 2011, NBN continued to enhance its digital broadcasting capabilities with equipment donated from the Japanese government.

 This equipment will also allow NBN to begin broadcasting emergency alerts when necessary (similar to the Emergency Alert System in the United States, but it is more likely, due to the usage of the Japanese digital TV standard, that the system would be based on the Japanese J-Alert system).

 Although the branding is officially known as the National Broadcasting Network, in August 2011, the "People's Television" brand which was retired in 2001 was reintroduced as a secondary brand until a few months later, PTNI became a primary brand on October 6, 2011.
-The People's Television and National Broadcasting Network names and logos were then concurrently used from October 6, 2011 to January 16, 2012 as the NBN logo is still used on the network's sign-on and sign-off until the said date of January 2012.
+The People's Television and National Broadcasting Network names and logos were then concurrently used from October 6, 2011, to January 8, 2012, as the NBN logo is still used on the network's sign-on and sign-off until the said date of January 2012.